mknutgit/bookstore-drupal-cr/readme.md

 ## Description

 _This weeks code review focused on site building with Drupal.
 No coding was necessary.
-The focuse was on using core and contrib modules and the creation of features for feature tracking._
+The focus was on using core Drupal functionality.
+That included core and contrib modules as well as blocks, content types and features._

 ## Setup/Installation Requirements